Are you wondering what an espresso con panna is? You're not alone!

 What do you need to make an Espresso con Panna at home?

 - Espresso.
-The next thing you will need is an espresso machine or some way to create espresso, for example, with the Moka pot (a stove-top espresso-maker).
+The next thing you will need is an espresso machine or a method to create espresso, such as a Moka pot (a stove-top espresso maker).
 You will also need ground coffee beans.

 - Heavy cream.
 It's best to use heavy cream and mix it at home instead of whipped cream in a can (the spray one).
 The best one to use is 20% (or more) heavy cream from cow's milk, but if you're vegan, then you can also go for a cashew-based cream.

-One thing to note here, it’s better to purchase whole beans and to grind the coffee yourself before making the espresso.
+One thing to note here is that it's better to purchase whole beans and grind the coffee yourself before making the espresso.

-The drink will not only taste better but will also ensure that you get the best grind size possible for your espresso machine.
+The drink will often taste better, and grinding fresh also makes it easier to dial in the grind size for your espresso machine.

 To make the best espresso at home, you need good coffee beans.
 You can check out this article for my recommendations.